wpframe/js2pdf/README.md

 ## js2pdf

-# idk if this works anymore pypdf2 updated :(

 Really simple Python script for injecting JavaScript into a PDF.
 The JavaScript should run in most viewers/browsers when the PDF is opened.

 #### Requires PyPDF2: ``pip install pypdf2``